Equity Policy and Procedures

 4. Anonymous and Confidential Reporting

 The College recognizes that in some instances, individuals may wish to initiate an anonymous report to protect their identity.
-Individuals wishing to make an anonymous confidential report may visit the College’s anonymous reporting link or go to www.wheaton.edu/titleixandequity.
+Individuals wishing to make an anonymous report may visit the College’s anonymous reporting link or go to www.wheaton.edu/titleixandequity.
 However, individuals wishing to make an anonymous report should understand that the College may be limited in its ability to act on information from anonymous reports.

 B. Privacy and Confidentiality of Reports to the College

 The College strives to protect the privacy interests of all parties involved in a report of prohibited conduct.
 Allegations of prohibited conduct are considered private and generally will only be shared with other College employees on a need-to-know basis.
 However, because of the need to inquire into facts, to respond to reports of alleged prohibited conduct, and to promote a nondiscriminatory and safe environment, the College cannot guarantee strict confidentiality in most cases.
 Individuals with concerns regarding confidentiality may speak with an Equity Officer.
+Individuals who are involved in an Equity process such as reporting and responding individuals as well as witnesses are likewise expected to maintain the privacy and confidentiality of any information or records shared during the resolution process.

 C. Amnesty for Good Faith Reports by Students